 I want to become active in St. Michael’s Parish, but do not have a lot of time to commit.
 I know our parish does so many things…I am overwhelmed.
 How can I become involved just a little?

 First, pick up a St. Michael’s Ministry Booklet in the hallway outside the Parish Hall.
 In that you will find a myriad of activities and opportunities to join a ministry.
 If you want a one-time activity to test your interest, contact any Pastoral Council Member , Father Anthony Ligato or Deacon Bob Sweeney.
-Wehave everything from helping cook on a Monday of the Damien Dinner, to greeting guests to Mass, to helping with one of our Meet and Greet Sessions after Mass, to presenting your specialty in an educational session, just to name a few.
+Wehave everything from helping greeting guests attending Mass, to helping with one of our Meet and Greet Sessions after Mass, to presenting your specialty in an educational session, just to name a few.
 Please do not hesitate to ask…we will put you or your name out to the right resource person!
 Every one of us is needed to make this Parish as vibrant as possible.
 Do not hide your talents!!!

 Who can use the Parish Hall?
 Is there a charge?